-Well, you understand as a parent that never before has your topic of conversation been focused so much around poo, vomit, sleep times, lack of sleep, milestones … and breastfeeding.
-Many of us have only ever known that a woman gets pregnant, gives birth, and then a few days later her milk comes in.
+When it comes to babies and breastfeeding, many of us have only ever known that a woman becomes pregnant, gives birth, and then a few days later her milk comes in.
 Simple yeah?
 Maybe not as simple for some of us.
 For those who have struggled to establish a milk supply and yet want to breastfeed, it’s tough going.

-You may have been told about lactation biscuits and the wonderful outcomes for breastfeeding that these little gems can produce.
+You may have heard about lactation biscuits and the wonderful outcomes for breastfeeding that these little gems can produce.
 The results are brought on by 3 main ingredients: brewer’s yeast, linseed meal, and rolled oats.

-Below is a marvelous recipe that despite the long list of ingredients, it requires only a bit of preparation, cooks very quickly (in fact is easy to burn them if you don’t watch them carefully), and the biscuits are absolutely scrumptious.
-These biscuits are packed with high fibrous ingredients which fill you up nicely if you are a bit snackish throughout the day or even during those middle-of-the-night feeds.
+Below is a marvelous recipe that, despite the long list of ingredients, requires only a small amount of preparation, cooks very quickly (in fact is easy to burn them if you don’t watch them carefully), and the biscuits are absolutely scrumptious.
+These biscuits are packed with high-fibrous ingredients which fill you up nicely if you are a bit snackish throughout the day or even during those middle-of-the-night feeds.

 We hope you enjoy this recipe as much as we do and, most importantly, we hope it produces great results for you.